With a growing consumer awareness around the damaging effects of single-use plastics, it’s time for the coffee industry to adapt.

 Attitudes in the UK are shifting from a ‘throw-away’ society to one which is more mindful & sustainably focused, and an increasing number of consumers are now favouring more environmentally conscious brands.

-Did you know 66% of global consumers are willing to pay more for sustainable goods? (source)
+Did you know over half of consumers surveyed said that they would pay more for eco-friendly products? (source)

 Changing Business Practice.